osgmarketplace/resonance-webapp-docs/docs/developers/overall-concepts.md

 IDs are prefixed with a 5-character type, split by a dash, and then have a date created at, sortable, random ID appended to it. i.e. `prdct-adthcnhT234podvntae%g`.
 All IDs are globally unique to the platform.

+Two IDs are UUIDs due to case insensitivity, and these are User IDs (UserNames) and App Client IDs.

 ## GraphQL

 All APIs (with a few exceptions) for the platform are based on GraphQL.